 - Review your health and lifestyle circumstances trying to improve your diet, exercise levels and quality of sleep.

-- Set realistic prepper goals, there’s no point in planning a bunker in your yard if you don’t have the space.
-This would go on your wish list not your to-do list.
+- Set realistic prepper goals, there’s no point in planning a bunker in your yard if you don’t have space.
+This would go on your wish list, not your to-do list.

 - Remember starting an action or task and giving it a go is better than not staring at all.